shivamujawame/AIW-Infra-Migration/Labfiles/getting-started-page-migrate-windows-servers-to-azure-hol.md

    ![Manage Your Virtual Machine](./Images/labzoom-1.png)

 ## Let's Get Started with Azure Portal

-Welcome to Migrate Windows Server to Azure workshop!
-We've prepared a seamless environment for you to explore and learn about Azure services.
-Let's begin by making the most of this experience:

-1. On your virtual machine, click on the Azure Portal icon as shown below:
+1. On your virtual machine, click on the **Azure Portal** icon as shown below:

     ![](./Images/GS1.png)